-- recommendations to approve resolutions and decisions, in Committees I and II; - recommendations to amend Appendices I and II, in Committee I; - approval of resolutions and proposals to amend Appendices I and II in plenary session; and - motions to amend resolutions and proposals.
+- recommendations to approve resolutions and decisions, in Committees I and II; - recommendations to amend Appendices I and II, in Committee I; - adoption of resolutions and proposals to amend Appendices I and II in plenary session; and - motions to amend resolutions and proposals.

 A simple majority of votes cast (meaning more than one-half of the votes if there are only two options 'in favour' or 'against') is necessary to adopt all procedural motions relating to the conduct of the business of the meeting, such as points of order (Rule 26).
-If 100 Parties vote on an issue that requires a simple majority, the motion is adopted if 51 Parties vote in the affirmative (Robert's Rules, Rule 39).
+If 100 Parties vote on an issue that requires a simple majority, the motion is adopted if 51 Parties vote in the affirmative.
+If the numbers of votes for and against are equal, the motion shall not be carried.
 An affirmative vote of one-third (1/3) of the Parties is necessary to reopen debate in plenary session on a matter covered by a recommendation from one of the Committees (Rule 19.1).